Sloot Digital Coding System: Sloot Encoding System

 Roel Pieper, former CTO and board member of Philips, is quoted as saying (translated from Dutch):

 Pieter Spronck rebuts Pieper's codebook analogy by pointing out that Sloot claimed his invention was capable of encoding any video, not only those videos composed from a particular finite set of "recipes".

 In 1996, Sloot received an investment from colleague Jos van Rossum, a cigarette machine operator.
 The same year, Sloot and van Rossum were granted a 6-year Dutch patent for the Sloot Encoding System, naming Sloot as inventor and van Rossum as patent owner.
+The patent does not describe a compression scheme matching the claimed capabilities of the Sloot Encoding System.

-Despite the apparent impossibility of the encoding system, there were investors who saw potential.
+Despite the impossibility of the encoding system, Sloot received further investment.
 In early 1999, Dutch investor Marcel Boekhoorn joined the group.
 In March 1999, the system was demonstrated to Pieper.
 Pieper resigned from Philips in May 1999 and joined Sloot's company as CEO, which was re-branded as The Fifth Force, Inc. The story — including an account of a demonstration in which Sloot apparently recorded and replayed a randomly selected 20-minute cooking program on a single smartcard — is told in modest detail in Tom Perkins' 2007 book Valley Boy: The Education of Tom Perkins.

 Death of Sloot

 On July 11, 1999, Sloot was found dead, in his garden at his home in Nieuwegein, of an apparent heart attack.
 He died one day before the deal was to be signed with Pieper.
 The family consented to an autopsy, but none was performed.

 Perkins, the co-founder of the Silicon Valley venture capital firm Kleiner Perkins, had agreed to invest in the technology when Sloot died.
 Perkins and Pieper would have proceeded after Sloot's death, but a key piece of the technology, a compiler stored on a floppy disk, had disappeared and, despite months of searching, was never recovered.

+After his death, a software engineer Sloot had worked with analysed Sloot's demonstrations.
+Despite Sloot's claim that his coding system stored all of its data on smart cards, his demonstration device was found to contain a hard disk.
+Bell says that Sloot seems to have believed that he had created a novel encryption technology, but posthumous analysis suggests that he had actually created a variation of shared dictionary compression, a known data compression technique with predictable and finite mathematical limitations.
+Bell speculates that Sloot thought he could overcome these limitations with better coding, and faked the demonstrations to buy time to improve the code, but that the inherent mathematical limitations of the coding system would have inevitably proven impossible to overcome.